pranayvasani/python/README.md

 # python
-learning python and related tools/framework/ecosystem
+learning and experimenting with python and related tools/framework/ecosystem